circleofcircles/circleofcircles/Basic_agenda.md

 #### Daily practice.
 * Meditation (14 steps practice)
+* Goal setting in the morning, and day analysis in the evening.
+* The same as above on higher cycle basis (once a week, month, year).

 #### Long range goal setting.
 * Having a good view of core values.
 Developing the skills to reflect upon them, and adapt them.